Skip to main content

 • Log in to SWIMS with MyWisconsin ID & Password

-The Surface Water Integrated Monitoring System (SWIMS) is used to store a data from a variety of surface water monitoring projects around the state, including CBCW data
+The Surface Water Integrated Monitoring System (SWIMS) is used to store data from a variety of surface water monitoring projects around the state, including CBCW data

 • VIDEO: How to Enter CBCW Data into SWIMS